 Let’s say you see someone who may need help, but no one seems to be responding.
 You feel awkward and uncertain because surely if this person needed help someone would’ve stepped up.
 To act against the group may mean ridicule – or that they see danger that you don’t.
 So your tendency will be to do what they do or at least to wait to see if what’s needed becomes clearer.

-As I said above, the most important thing we can do to counter the negative effects of our social nature is to be aware of it.
+As I said above, the most important thing we can do to counter the negative effects of our social nature is to be aware of that nature.

-Recognizing that we influence one another significantly, and bringing deliberate vigilance to that knowledge when we’re in any circumstances in which we might be manipulated, is the primary skill to hone.
+Recognizing that we influence one another significantly and bringing deliberate vigilance to that knowledge when we’re in any circumstances in which we might be manipulated are the primary skills to hone.

 As with any skill, we strengthen it through practice.
 Look for the manipulations in advertisements and notice when you feel affected by them.
 Then decide what you want to do about them.

 Think of any social influence that you regret having followed in the past… and practice in your mind what you will do differently the next time you’re in a similar situation.
 Then practice doing that when the opportunity arises.

 Yes, our social nature is one of our strengths as human beings.
 But another is our ability to think independently and critically.
 The key to mastering these is knowing when (and how) to use each well.